alberchec/Cpp-Challenges/MyOwn/Correios/README.md

 ### About the program

-This program is used to get Brazilian post service(Correios) packages status by Web scraping the html file returned when requested by curl cmd.
+This program is a terminal application used to get Brazilian post service(Correios) packages status by Web scraping the html file returned when requested by curl cmd.
 I used the system function from cstdlib to be able to implement curl inside C++.

 Packages tracking numbers are stored in a file named track_numbers.txt.
 The program search for this numbers inside the file and then requests the package status on the Correios web page.